unicorn-engine/unicorn/docs/COMPILE-CMAKE.md

-(2) You can make sure the prior steps successfully worked by launching one of the sample binary (sample_*.exe).
+[3] You can make sure the prior steps successfully worked by launching one of the sample binary (sample_*.exe).

-(3) You can also enable just one specific architecture by passing the architecture name to either the cmake.sh or nmake.bat scripts. e.g.:
+[4] You can also enable just one specific architecture by passing the architecture name to either the cmake.sh or nmake.bat scripts. e.g.:

     ../cmake.sh x86

   Will just target the x86 architecture.
-The list of available architectures is: ARM, ARM64, M68K, MIPS, PowerPC, Sparc, SystemZ, XCore, x86, TMS320C64x, M680x, EVM, MOS65XX.
+The list of available architectures is:
+ X86 ARM AARCH64 M68K MIPS SPARC.

-(4) You can also create an installation image with cmake, by using the 'install' target.
+[5] You can also create an installation image with cmake, by using the 'install' target.
   Use:

     cmake --build . --config Release --target install